 Good projects can be completed in about a weekend, help improve the efficiency of a non-profit, and are open-source so we can help give back to the community.
 Have the beginnings of an idea?
 Suggest a project!

 Have a project you’re jonesing to work on?
 Suggest a project!

 What ARE the projects this year?

-This year projects are focused around womens issues and families and we have some great organizations lined up!
+This year projects are focused around issues facing our local communities and we have some great organizations lined up!
 We’ll announce project details, including available teams to join, around the beginning of May after registration closes.

 I want to lead a team.
 What do I do?

 During registration we’ll ask if you’d like to lead a team - say yes!
 We’ll be in touch in mid-to-late March with potential projects.
 We’ll brief you on expectations and put you in touch with your non-profit so you can work with them in advance of the event to set up project requirements, milestones and initial set up so you can hit the ground running with your team at Ruby for Good.
 Setup includes creating a github repo under the Ruby for Good github, filing issues and making some technology suggestions.
 You can read about the team lead process here.